 A brief list of common catastrophic injuries would include:

 - Brain Injuries – Brain injuries are especially devastating.
-The brain itself is by far the most important organ in the body because it controls everything else in the body.
+The brain itself is by far the most important organ in the body.
+Most Importantly, it controls everything else in the body.
 Brain injuries involve many different levels of severity.
 Victims can fully recover, but more often a victim is left with some type of deficit after a brain injury.
 Some catastrophic brain injuries include amnesia, concussions, hematomas, edema, and penetrating injuries to the brain.

 - Spinal Cord Injuries – Spinal cord injuries are often from violent, traumatic impacts to the spine resulting in crushing, dislocating, compressing, or fracturing of one or more vertebrae.
 As the victim tries to recover, they may experience bleeding, fluid buildup, and swelling – which can lead to permanent complications.
 Catastrophic spinal cord injuries could leave a victim partially or fully paralyzed.